When does the 2020 Aspiring Conversations programme launch?

 How do I become a volunteer?

-If you would like to join our team of ‘unpaid lovers of the arts’ then please contact Anna on email@example.com
+If you would like to join our team of unpaid lovers of arts and ideas, please contact Anna on firstname.lastname@example.org

-How do I become a Patron or Sponsor?
+How do I become a Patron, Benefactor or Sponsor?

 Our Patrons and Sponsors together contribute 38% of our income.
 As we are a non-profit making organisation we rely on this income so that we can keep tickets prices down and keep the Festival accessible for all.
-If you would like to be one of the people or companies that make the festival happen then please get in touch with our General Manager Laura Williamson today at firstname.lastname@example.org.
+If you would like to be one of the people or companies who make the festival happen, please get in touch with our General Manager Laura Williamson today at email@example.com.

 Why are the dates different each festival?